MSE News

 Many with older prepayment meters could potentially delay the upcoming price hikes and keep the cheaper rates under the current price cap for a little longer.
 It's all about 'stockpiling' gas and electricity credit before the rates rise.
 Here's how it works...

 Important update Tuesday 22 March.
 WARNING: This trick may NOT now work for all.
 Unfortunately information we were given by energy firms and the regulator no longer looks watertight.
-For full information, see Martin's the ‘top up prepay meters before April’ trick may NOT now work for all news story.
+For full info, see Martin's prepay trick warning.
 We've left the info below as it was before this new information came to light for reference.

 If you've a non-smart prepayment meter, the rates won't change until the first time you top up following a price change, so any credit you've added before then will be charged at the old rates – barring a few exceptions, such as those with Scottish Power or E.on.
 Also, if you have a smart prepayment meter, this won't work as these meters are updated remotely with the new rates on the day of a price change.